mcejp/ascii-posts/posts/Documenting-projects.md

 ## Types of documentation

-This cannot be emphasized enough -- use the right ~~tool~~ format for the job at hand!
+This cannot be emphasized enough -- use the right format for the job at hand!

 ### User guide & Developer's guide